bennymi/ato-ui/src/docs/guides/components/radio-group-headless.md

 ---
 title: Radio Group
-description: A headless radio group example.
+description: A set of checkable buttons, where only one of the buttons can be selected at a time.
 ---